MrJew/darwin/README.md

     p.populate()

 The way PrimitiveConfig works is except the methods ["listOfExcludes","getSource","getPrimitives","functionArgs","updateExcludes",
-                      "fitnessFunction","numberOfFunctionArgs","getFunctions","basicPrimitives"
+                      "targetFunction","numberOfFunctionArgs","getFunctions","basicPrimitives"
                       ,"requestHandler","responseHandler", "handler",]
 every other method name is generating a primitive for the framework to use.
 Update the basic example to use primitive sets that you've created.
+If you've chosen an expression that can use those primitives you will see them in the final individual.

 Clone Wolfram Alfa Example
 =================================================================================================